 Anti-Money Laundering.
 Members of our financial institutions and white collar defense groups have extensive knowledge of U.S. and foreign anti-money laundering laws and regulations, both as government lawyers and private practitioners.
 We provide advice on anti-money laundering and forfeiture laws, currency transaction reporting, the identification and reporting of suspicious activity, wire transfer and other record-keeping requirements.
 We advise and represent financial institutions in audits and exams conducted by a number of regulators and help prepare our clients to successfully complete the exercises in the most cost-effective manner.
 We also defend financial institutions and other regulated entities against investigations and prosecutions for failure to prevent or report illegal money laundering and failure to follow the “know-your-customer” requirements and other requirements of the USA PATRIOT ACT.
 Our clients include banks and financial service companies, as well as major international businesses, including manufacturers and distributors of appliances, consumer electronics, computers, and other goods.

 The U.S. government’s focus on the risks of cyber attacks and the need for preparedness, together with the increased publicity surrounding such attacks, has resulted in a strong desire by clients to mitigate the associated legal risk.
-Gibson Dunn’s Privacy, Cybersecurity and Consumer Protection Practice Group has a demonstrated history of helping companies successfully navigate the complex and rapidly evolving laws, regulations, and industry best practices relating to privacy, cybersecurity and consumer protection.
+Gibson Dunn’s Privacy, Cybersecurity and Data Innovation Practice Group has a demonstrated history of helping companies successfully navigate the complex and rapidly evolving laws, regulations, and industry best practices relating to privacy, cybersecurity and consumer protection.
 We have substantial experience assisting companies with all facets of cybersecurity, including helping clients develop policies and procedures before an incident arises, as well as counseling clients through the important steps that must occur immediately after breach situations and navigating the federal and state government investigations and private litigation that increasingly accompany cybersecurity incidents.
 Due diligence regarding cybersecurity considerations has become increasingly important in the context of mergers and acquisitions, and we have great familiarity with handling these issues.
 And for those clients that work with the U.S. government, we advise regarding compliance with rules related to safeguarding government information from cyber attacks.
-Gibson Dunn is proud to have been named one of the seven “Law Firms Best at Cybersecurity” in BTI Consulting Group’s 2017 report based on in-depth interviews with more than 320 corporate counsel at the world’s largest companies.
+Among many recognitions, Gibson Dunn is proud to have been ranked one of the top 20 “elite” firms for 2021 in Global Data Review‘s GDR 100 Elite, which notes that “Gibson, Dunn & Crutcher appears to have the strongest practice overall” as a contentious and litigation standout.

 Our capabilities are global.
 Cybersecurity and privacy are global issues, and Gibson Dunn draws on its international team to seamlessly advise clients on sophisticated multijurisdictional matters.
-The practice group includes lawyers in Brussels, London, Paris, Munich, Beijing, Singapore and Hong Kong who are not only exceptionally knowledgeable on relevant data protection and privacy laws at the national level, but are experienced in advising companies on European Union and Chinese developments, such as the EU Privacy Shield and upcoming General Data Protection Regulation, and coordinating multinational approaches.
+The practice group includes lawyers in Europe and Asia who are not only exceptionally knowledgeable on relevant data protection and privacy laws at the national level, but are experienced in advising companies on European Union and Chinese developments, such as the EU Privacy Shield and upcoming General Data Protection Regulation, and coordinating multinational approaches.

 National Security Public Policy